Micro Shifts, macro results

 Agile Retrospectives: Making Good Teams Great

-Now Esther and Diana show you the tools, tricks and tips you need to fix the problems you face on a software development project on an on-going basis.
+Now, Esther and Diana show you the tools and offer tips you need to fix the problems you face on a software development project on an on-going basis.
 You’ll see how to architect retrospectives in general, how to design them specifically for your team and organization, how to run them effectively, how to make the needed changes and how to scale these techniques up.
-You’ll learn how to deal with problems, and implement solutions effectively throughout the project–not just at the end.
+You’ll learn how to deal with problems, and implement solutions effectively throughout the project – not just at the end.

 This book will help you:

 - Learn how to find and fix problems

 - Address people issues as well as technological

 - Use tools and recipes that have been proven in the real world

 Center Enter Turn Sustain: Essays in Change Artistry

 by Esther Derby, Don Gray, Johanna Rothman, and Jerry Weinberg

 A Change Artist is someone whose presence improves everyone’s chance of making a positive change.
 Change Artists don’t drive change.
 They know that supporting deep change requires empathy, systems-savvy, and an array of other skills.